kevinrodbe/library/content/06-versioning.md

 From these entries, we can see that a GET request to the **/v1/zombies** URI should be mapped to a `ZombiesController` in `api/v1/` and its `index` action; and a GET request to **/v2/zombies**, mapped to a `ZombiesController` in `api/v2` and its `index` action.

-We'll translate these two requirements into our routing spec:
+We'll translate these two requirements to our spec:

 ```ruby
 # spec/routing/listing_zombies_spec.rb